Posted on June 12 2018

 - Convenience.
 In many places, vaping is more socially acceptable than smoking cigarettes, given the former’s minimal aesthetic and health impact on bystanders.
 You also won’t have to light an entire cigarette stick; you can instead take one or two puffs on your e-cigarette as desired.

 - Cheaper alternative.
-There are many cheap starter kits for vaping geared towards beginners.
+There are many cheap starter and pod vape kits for vaping geared towards beginners.
 Once you get the hang of it, you can shell out more for a good vape mod and tank.
 Afterwards, you only need to refill your e-juice and coil head as needed.

 Keep in mind that when purchasing your vaping kit, you should look at high-quality mods and e-liquids.
 This would be instrumental in your sticking with vaping (especially if you plan on quitting smoking) and enjoying the experience.